Relational databases

 • for text field: what is the maximum length and is the field length fixed or not

-• for numeric fields, is this integer or decimal and how big it can have
+• for numeric fields, is the value an integer or a decimal, and what is the maximum size or range it can have

 • for date-types: do you need seconds, minutes etc.